AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 **Profile** Choose the designation of your employee.
 It would help in viewing reports of employees based on their profile/designation.
 For example, computer scientist, engineer, and so on.

 **User Group** Choose the user group based on which you want to filter the reports.
-Captivate Prime fetches the user groups defined for your account from Users feature.
+Learning Manager fetches the user groups defined for your account from Users feature.

 **Course** You can filter your report based on any course by choosing them from the drop-down.